PecanProject/betydbdoc-dataentry/adding_metadata_sql.md

 #### Update a record in a table

-* x: name of the table
+* x: name of table

-* field1: name of the field you would like to update
+* field1: name of field you would like to update

 * a: updated value